trawick/emptyhammock-project-template/README.md

 A developer will need two separate virtual environments to manage all aspects of the project.
 One of these is for running the code locally; the other is to deploy to a Vagrant or remote environment.
-The dependencies for dev vs. deploy are separated
+(The dependencies for dev vs. deploy are independent.)

-- to support different versions of Python for the different roles
-- because the Python requirements for the two roles are so different

 The instructions throughout the README refer to `./env` and `./env-deploy` as the locations of the virtual environments.
 They can of course be created